-When she arrived back in Rangoon (now Yangon) in 1988 - to look after her critically ill mother - Myanmar was in the midst of major political upheaval.
+When she arrived back in Yangon in 1988 - to look after her critically ill mother - Myanmar was in the midst of major political upheaval.

 Thousands of students, office workers and monks took to the streets demanding democratic reform.

-"I could not as my father's daughter remain indifferent to all that was going on," she said in a speech in Rangoon on 26 August 1988.
+"I could not as my father's daughter remain indifferent to all that was going on," she said in a speech in Yangon on 26 August 1988.
 She went on to lead the revolt against the then-dictator, General Ne Win.

 Inspired by the non-violent campaigns of US civil rights leader Martin Luther King and India's Mahatma Gandhi, she organised rallies and travelled around the country, calling for peaceful democratic reform and free elections.

 But the demonstrations were brutally suppressed by the army, which seized power in a coup on 18 September 1988.
 Ms Suu Kyi was placed under house arrest the following year.

-Ms Suu Kyi remained under house arrest in Rangoon for six years, until she was released in July 1995.
+Ms Suu Kyi remained under house arrest in Yangon for six years, until she was released in July 1995.

 She was again put under house arrest in September 2000, when she tried to travel to the city of Mandalay in defiance of travel restrictions.

-She was released unconditionally in May 2002, but just over a year later she was imprisoned after a government-backed mob set upon her entourage in the north of the country.
+She was released unconditionally in May 2002, but just over a year later was imprisoned after a government-backed mob set upon her entourage in the north of the country.
 She escaped because of the swift action taken by her driver, but many of her supporters were savagely beaten and a number died.

 She was later allowed to return home - but again under effective house arrest.